0x7f9/blue-screen/README.md

 # Windows BSOD made in python
-This project was inspired from this document
+This project was inspired from a undocumented function in ntdll.dll.

 [document](https://www.pinvoke.net/default.aspx/ntdll/NtRaiseHandError.html)